 - Twelve-month home-price growth rate was slowest since August 2012

-Looking ahead, the CoreLogic HPI Forecast indicates home prices will increase by 4.6 percent on a year-over-year basis from December 2018 to December 2019.
-Comparing the annual average HPI and HPI forecast for 2018 and 2019, average price growth is forecasted to slow from 5.8 percent to 3.4 percent.
-On a month-over-month basis, home prices are expected to decrease by 1 percent from December 2018 to January 2019.
+Looking ahead, the CoreLogic HPI Forecast indicates that the 2019 annual average home price will increase 3.4 percent above the 2018 annual average.
+On a month-over-month basis, home prices are expected to decrease by 0.9 percent from January 2019 to February 2019.
 The CoreLogic HPI Forecast is a projection of home prices calculated using the CoreLogic HPI and other economic variables.
 Values are derived from state-level forecasts by weighting indices according to the number of owner-occupied households for each state.

-When looking at only the top 50 markets based on housing stock, 40 percent were overvalued, 18 percent were undervalued and 42 percent were at value.
+When looking at only the top 50 markets based on housing stock, 40 percent were overvalued, 18 percent were undervalued and 42 percent were at value in January 2019.
 The MCI analysis defines an overvalued housing market as one in which home prices are at least 10 percent above the long-term, sustainable level.
 An undervalued housing market is one in which home prices are at least 10 percent below the sustainable level.

 The CoreLogic HPI™ is built on industry-leading public record, servicing and securities real-estate databases and incorporates more than 40 years of repeat-sales transactions for analyzing home price trends.
 Generally released on the first Tuesday of each month with an average five-week lag, the CoreLogic HPI is designed to provide an early indication of home price trends by market segment and for the “Single-Family Combined” tier, representing the most comprehensive set of properties, including all sales for single-family attached and single-family detached properties.
 The indices are fully revised with each release and employ techniques to signal turning points sooner.
 The CoreLogic HPI provides measures for multiple market segments, referred to as tiers, based on property type, price, time between sales, loan type (conforming vs. non-conforming) and distressed sales.
 Broad national coverage is available from the national level down to ZIP Code, including non-disclosure states.